howerj/cdb/readme.md

 It is unfortunate that both the key and value must reside within memory, but doing anything else would complicate the API too much.

-One the key and value have been added they can be freed or discarded however.
+Once the key and value have been added they can be freed or discarded however.

-Adding key-value pairs consumes disk space and some extra memory which is needed to store the second level hash table, however the keys and values are not kept around in memory by the CDB library.
+Adding key-value pairs consumes disk space (or wherever you chose to store the data) and some extra memory which is needed to store the second level hash table, however the keys and values are not kept around in memory by the CDB library and can be freed by yourself after calling "cdb\_add".

 Note that this function will add duplicate keys without complaining, and can add zero length keys and values, likewise without complaining.